 - Butyrate disk test helps to identify Moraxella catarrhalis.

 - Butyrate disk test helps to differentiate Neisseria gonorrhoeae (negative) and Moraxella catarrhalis (positive), both are oxidase-positive, Gram-negative diplococci.

 Procedure of Butyrate Disk Test

-- Remove a disk from the vial and place on a glass microscope slide
+- Remove a disk from the vial and place it on a glass microscope slide

 - Incubate at room temperature for up to 5 minutes.

-- Positive: Development of a blue color during 5 minute incubation period.
+- Positive: Development of blue color or fluorescence (if MUB is used as a substrate) during 5 minute incubation period.

 - Negative: No color change

 - Discard disks if they do not appear white with no visible color.

 - Perform quality control on each new lot and shipment of disks or MUB reagents prior to using them.